nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a member using the member's name
-2. HEY MATEz searchs for the member and deletes the member from the list
+2. HEY MATEz searches for the member
+3. HEY MATEz deletes the member from the list
+    Use case ends.

 **Extensions**

 * 2a.
-Member does not exists in the list of members
+Member does not exist in the list of members
     * 2a1.
 HEY MATEz shows an error message

+  Use case ends.

+**Use case: Edit member's details**

+**MSS**

+1. User requests to edit the details of a member using the member's name
+2. HEY MATEz searches for the member
+3. HEY MATEz edits the corresponding member with the new details

+    Use case ends.

+**Extensions**

+* 2a.
+Member does not exist in the list of members
+    * 2a1.
+HEY MATEz shows an error message

+  Use case ends.

+**Use case: Find members using keywords**

+**MSS**

+1. User requests to find members using the keywords specified
+2. HEY MATEz searches through each member's details
+3. HEY MATEz lists members whose details matches any of the keywords

     Use case ends.

 **Use case: Delete Task**